What steps do I take when someone dies?

 It is possible to arrange for a burial or cremation to take place abroad with the support of the British Consulate and a local Funeral Director.
 If cremation has taken place abroad you may wish to bring the cremated remains back home.

-Alternatively, you may wish for burial or cremation to take place at home and in that case, the British Consulate and a local Funeral Director will support you to arrange for you and your loved one to return home.
+Alternatively, you may wish for burial or cremation to take place at home and in that case, the British Consulate and a local Funeral Director will support you to arrange for you and the person who has died to return home.

 In this case we could support you by liaising with a local Funeral Director, British Consulate staff, your travel insurance company and airlines.
 We could arrange to meet you immediately upon return to England and then support you with the remainder of the funeral arranging process.